thePowerOfCreation21/genocide_radiocrud/README.md

     'throw' => false,
 ],
 ```
-Radiocrud will use this file system disks to do things like creating new Action class with command.
+Radiocrud will use this file system disks to do things such as creating new Action class with command.